Skip to content

 Version Installs

-Kintsugi (金継ぎ), the Japanese art of repairing broken pottery with gold-dusted lacquer, celebrates imperfections as part of an object's unique history.
-Inspired by this philosophy, the Kintsugi theme transforms your coding workspace into a serene, focused environment where code is the masterpiece.
-Warm, earthy tones and golden accents guide your eye without distraction, creating a harmonious and professional coding experience.
+This theme is inspired by Kintsugi (金継ぎ), the Japanese art of repairing broken pottery with gold-dusted lacquer.
+It celebrates imperfections as part of an object's unique history.
+Kintsugi applies this philosophy to your workspace, creating a serene, focused environment where code is the masterpiece and the UI serves it with calm, beautiful utility.

 This is a theme for developers who see code as a craft.